Start Smart. Beginner Yoga Poses for a Great Slow Flow Yoga Routine.

-Each one of these beginner yoga poses can get your body moving and grooving, and when done in sequence, they make for a really nice flow, too.
+Each one of these beginner yoga poses can get your body moving and grooving, and when done in sequence, they make for a really nice slow flow yoga routine, too.

 Keep scrolling for some of my best tips on getting the most out of these five beginner yoga poses.
 And, check out our YouTube vid on starting your at home yoga journey.